SGATE-IT/docs/docs/src/en/payoutApi/otp/sendOtp.md

 ### Test account

 ::: warning
-The test number only supports use in the testing environment, and all mobile phone numbers that have passed the format verification in the production environment will be sent SMS normally.
+The test number only supports use in the sandbox environment, and all mobile phone numbers that have passed the format verification in the production environment will be sent SMS normally.
 :::

 Joint debugging testing can be conducted using a test number.
 The test number will not actually send text messages, and other number systems will attempt to send text messages.